tktejas117/-BlinkIt-Grocery-Dataset/README.md

 ```

-**Objective:** Measure sales distribution across different outlet locations.
+**Objective:** Assess the geographic distribution of sales across different locations.

-### 11. List All Movies that are Documentaries
+### 11. All Metrics by Outlet Type

 ```sql
 SELECT Outlet_Type,